iturdikulov/notes/Git.md

 ### Git remote

+How add remote repo, can we use relative path?
+&#10;
+Use this command to add a remote repo:
+`git remote add <name> <uri>`
+Yes you can use relative path, like `../some_other_repo/`.

+How to list remote origin?
+&#10;
+`git ls-remote`

+How to merge remote repo into local repo?
+&#10;
+`git merge remote/branch`.
+For example: `git merge origin/main`.

 Remove all stale branches; ones that have been deleted on remote.
 So if you have a lot of useless branches, delete them on GitHub and then run this.
 &#10;
 `git remote prune origin`